DCRS-project/DCRS/README.md

 # Good Examples Make Better Learners

-This repo contains code and data for the paper: "Good Examples Make Better Learners - Improving Conversational Recommendation with Informative Demonstrations".
+This repo contains code and data for the paper: "Broadening the View: Demonstration-augmented Prompt Learning for Conversational Recommendation".

 ## 1. Setup

-Please install libraries/packages listed in the conv/requirements.txt file.
+Please install libraries, packages listed in the conv/requirements.txt file.
 Make sure that you are using CUDA 11.6.
-Otherwise, some unexpected behaviors might happend.
+Otherwise, some unexpected behaviors might happen.

 ## 2. Data Preprocessing

-You can download the processed data (including conv, rec and retrieval data) from the following <a href = 'https://drive.google.com/drive/folders/1kEOn-lDQ9L5NgBhohg4Upwo9Kr4T01a6?usp=share_link'>link</a>.
+You can download the processed data (including conv, rec, and retrieval data) from the following <a href = 'https://drive.google.com/drive/folders/1kEOn-lDQ9L5NgBhohg4Upwo9Kr4T01a6?usp=share_link'>link</a>.

-For a fair comparision, we adopted the code from <a href='https://github.com/zxd-octopus/VRICR/tree/master'>VRICR</a> and <a href = 'https://github.com/wxl1999/UniCRS/tree/main'>UNICRS </a> to process data for the recommendation engine and dialogue module respectively.
+For a fair comparison, we adopted the code from <a href='https://github.com/zxd-octopus/VRICR/tree/master'>VRICR</a> and <a href = 'https://github.com/wxl1999/UniCRS/tree/main'>UNICRS </a> to process data for the recommendation engine and dialogue module respectively.

 ## 3. Training Retrieval Module: